 This profile focuses on UMI Dissertation Publishing, a business unit of ProQuest LLC.
-UMI produces a dissertations and theses database that contains all doctoral and some master’s level dissertations from U.S. and Canadian universities.
+UMI produces a database of dissertations and theses that contains most doctoral and some master’s level dissertations from U.S. and Canadian universities.
 It also provides additional information about dissertations from around the world.
 The database offers essential information to scholars worldwide.
 It is also, in effect, the official repository of dissertations and theses for the national libraries of Canada and the United States.
 ProQuest LLC provides a variety of services to the scholarly community.
 Libraries constitute ProQuest’s primary market, and subscribe to many of its major products and services.

 Mission and History

 ProQuest LLC has a mission statement for its graduate works:

 As the primary publisher of dissertations and theses, our mission is to support higher education by meeting the university’s need to provide a record of scholarly productivity and ensuring that graduate works remain significant contributions to the primary literature.

 ProQuest LLC began as University Microfilm International (UMI), which was founded by Eugene B. Power in 1938 in Ann Arbor, Michigan.
 Power began the business with the idea of using microform technology to serve the low-demand publishing requirements of the scholarly community.
 One of UMI’s first areas for content acquisition was doctoral dissertations.
 At the time, U.S. doctoral students were required to pay the not-insignificant cost of self-publishing, producing multiple copies of, and often binding their dissertations.
 Within a year, UMI was microfilming dissertations and publishing the abstracts in Microfilm Abstracts, an annual catalog of the dissertations available for sale from UMI.